elehcimd/pynb/README.md

 How does it work?
 An hash is generated for each cell by using the full pathname of the file containing the notebook definition, runtime notebook parameters, cell content and position.
 After executing a cell for the first time, its output and iPython kernel state are cached.
 Subsequent executions of the same cell use the cached cell state and speed up significantly the notebook execution.

-### Exporting to other formats

-The options `--export-html` and `--export-ipynb` let you export to `.html` and `.ipynb` file formats, respectively.
-The special output pathname `-` points to standard output.
-If you only want to convert the notebook without executing it, you can skip its execution with the `--no-exec` option.

 ## Class interface